h1alexbel/h1alexbel.github.io/_posts/2023/06/2023-06-02-deploying-to-gcp.md

 title: "One Click Deployment to Google Cloud Compute Engine"
 tags: devops
 ---
-This is a short and simple guide to how to deploy a new version of your application to the Google Cloud, just from GitHub issue.
+This is a short and simple guide to how to deploy a new version of your application to the Google Cloud Compute Engine, just from GitHub issue.
 Fully automated.
 No scripts.

 <!--more-->